onfido/onfido-openapi-spec/README.md

 Most of the contents in client libraries are auto-generated using [OpenAPI Generator](https://openapi-generator.tech).

-Generation is controlled by configuration and template files stored in [each generator's folder](https://github.com/onfido/onfido-openapi-spec/tree/master/generators).
+Generation is controlled by configuration and template files stored in [each generator's folder](generators).

 ### Exclusion lists

-A few exceptions come from a global exclusion list (defined as part of the rsync command in [github workflow](https://github.com/onfido/onfido-openapi-spec/blob/master/.github/workflows/update-specs-and-client-libraries.yaml) and [sync-lib.sh script](https://github.com/onfido/onfido-openapi-spec/blob/master/shell/sync-lib.sh)):
+A few exceptions come from a global exclusion list (defined as part of the rsync command in [sync-lib.sh script](shell/sync-lib.sh)):

 - `/.git*`
 - `/CHANGELOG*`